🚗 Autonomous Driving¶

 -

-This paper proposes U4D, the first uncertainty-aware 4D LiDAR world modeling framework.
-It adopts a "hard-first, easy-second" two-stage diffusion generation strategy that first reconstructs high-uncertainty regions and then conditionally completes the entire scene.
-A MoST module is designed to adaptively fuse spatio-temporal features for temporal consistency.
+Ours proposes U4D, the first uncertainty-aware 4D LiDAR world modeling framework.
+It adopts a "hard-to-easy" two-stage diffusion generation strategy, first reconstructing high-uncertainty regions and then conditionally completing the entire scene.
+A MoST module is designed to adaptively fuse spatio-temporal features to ensure temporal consistency.

 - VIRD: View-Invariant Representation through Dual-Axis Transformation for Cross-View Pose Estimation